ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 1. Create a rule package in .xml format (with Unicode encoding), similar to the example included below.
 (You can copy our example and modify it for your use.)

-   Recall from the previous procedure that our PatientRecords schema defines five fields as searchable for EDM: *PatientID*, *MRN*, *SSN*, *Phone*, and *DOB*.
-Our example file includes those fields, listed as *ExactMatch* items.
-Here's an example:
+   Recall from the previous procedure that our PatientRecords schema defines five fields as searchable: *PatientID*, *MRN*, *SSN*, *Phone*, and *DOB*.
+Our example rule package includes those fields and references the database schema file (edm.xml), with one *ExactMatch* items per searchable field.
+Consider the following ExactMatch item:

    ```
     <ExactMatch id = "E1CC861E-3FE9-4A58-82DF-4BD259EAB371" patternsProximity = "300" dataStore ="PatientRecords" recommendedConfidence = "65" >